Paralegal Schools in Florida

 Miami Dade College houses the only ABA approved paralegal program in Miami.
 The Associate in Science Degree in Paralegal Studies has also been recognized by the Southern Association of Colleges and Schools (SACS) and the American Association for Paralegal Education (AAfPE), indicating a consistently high degree of recognition within the field.
 The Paralegal Studies Program emphasizes written and oral communication skills, basic legal knowledge, effective problem solving, business ethics and analysis of legal documents such as wills, contracts, and incorporations.
 Graduates are competitive candidates for legal and paralegal careers in law offices, government agencies, and corporate legal departments.

 The Associate in Sciences degree in Paralegal Studies at Florida SouthWestern State College (f/k/a Edison State College) in Fort Meyers, FL equips students with basic knowledge of an array of legal subjects including legal research and writing, criminal law, real estate law, family law, wills, trusts, torts, and litigation.
 Approved by the ABA, Florida SouthWestern State’s Paralegal program emphasizes strong communication and presentation skills, financial skills and technological skills, preparing students to enter the legal field as competitive candidates.
 Graduates of this program are qualified to sit for the National Association of Legal Assistants CLA/CP exam.
-The flexible course schedule is designed to accommodate both full-time and part-time students with classes in day, evening, and weekend format.
+The flexible course schedule is designed to accommodate both full-time and part-time students with classes offered in day, evening, and weekend formats.

 American Bar Association Approved Paralegal Programs in Florida (Not-for-Profit)